GPurgatorio/Master-Computer-Science-ICT/README.md

 Well first I have to choose the Ethernet bandwidth between (10-25-50-100-400), considering that 400 Gbps is achievable only on the spine, and not ont the leaves.

-Better 10 GBps or 25GBps depending on Capex.
+Better 10 Gbps or 25Gbps depending on Capex.
 With spine and leaf I have 50 Gbps  cause I double (active-active).

-Consider at leat 5 full used nodes with 25 Gbps network.
+Consider at least 5 full used nodes with 25 Gbps network.
 Since I want to have some redundancy and efficiency I can use 8 to 10 nodes.
 I'm overprovisioning but it's good.

 Every HCI node will have some SSD (at leat 2, 1 GB/sec writing) and some mechanical drives.
 If I use SATA drives I need al leat 6 for each node because the bottle neck is in their bandwidth.
 I can use NVMe drives: lower number but I pay more.

 - **Consider SLA**: how much I gonna pay for the missed target/data?
 If it's a lot it's better to overprovision.

+## Solution
+We have 15 GB/s incoming bandwidth -->  15 * 8 = 120 Gbps
+We first dimension a spine and leaf architecture to sustain this bandwidth value.
+We have a couple of options:
+  - 10 Gbps per server (hyperconvergent node)
+  - 25 Gbps per server (we choose this)

+To cover 120 Gbps we need at least 5 nodes --> 5*25 = 125 Gbps
+(We could also add more node to have redundancy and efficiency, but we will consider 5 in the calculations)

+Since we have 120 Gbps totally each node will recive 24 Gbps = 120 /5
+This is ok since the link to the node is 25Gbps (even if we have active-active configuration so the actual bandwidth is 50 Gbps)

+Now we must consider the number of drives in each node.
+The drive throughput must sustain the incoming bandwidth  of 24Gbps to avoid data loss.
+We know that SSD drives have a bandwidth of 500 MBps, so half a GB.
+ So 24 Gbps / 8 = 3 GBps
+ \#disks * (1/2 GBps) = 3 GBps --> \#disks = 6

 Remember that bandwidth are not fully used because of some overhead..(e.g. to connect two spine nodes together)